Support & Resources

-TAMIFLU is not a substitute for early and annual vaccination as recommended by the Centers for Disease Control’s Advisory Committee on Immunization Practices (ACIP).
+- TAMIFLU is not a substitute for early influenza vaccination on an annual basis as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices

-Influenza viruses change over time.
-Emergence of resistance mutations could decrease drug effectiveness.
-Other factors (for example, changes in viral virulence) might also diminish clinical benefits of antiviral drugs.
-Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use TAMIFLU.
+- Influenza viruses change over time.
+Emergence of resistance substitutions could decrease drug effectiveness.
+Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
+Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use TAMIFLU

 Important Safety Information

-- TAMIFLU is contraindicated in patients who have had severe allergic reactions (such as anaphylaxis or serious skin reactions such as toxic epidermal necrolysis, Stevens- Johnson syndrome, or erythema multiforme) to any component of TAMIFLU.
+- Tamiflu is contraindicated in patients who have had severe allergic reactions such as anaphylaxis or serious skin reactions such as toxic epidermal necrolysis, Stevens- Johnson syndrome, or erythema multiforme to Tamiflu or any component of the product

 - Influenza can be associated with a variety of neurologic and behavioral symptoms, which can include events such as hallucinations, delirium and abnormal behavior, in some cases resulting in fatal outcomes.
 These events may occur in the setting of encephalitis or encephalopathy but can occur without obvious severe disease.

-- There have been postmarketing reports (mostly from Japan) of delirium and abnormal behavior leading to injury, and in some cases resulting in fatal outcomes, in patients with influenza who were receiving TAMIFLU.
-Because these events were reported voluntarily during clinical practice, estimates of frequency cannot be made but they appear to be uncommon based on TAMIFLU usage data.
+- There have been postmarketing reports (mostly from Japan) of delirium and abnormal behavior leading to injury, and in some cases resulting in fatal outcomes, in patients with influenza who were receiving Tamiflu.
+Because these events were reported voluntarily during clinical practice, estimates of frequency cannot be made but they appear to be uncommon based on Tamiflu usage data.
 These events were reported primarily among pediatric patients and often had an abrupt onset and rapid resolution.
-The contribution of TAMIFLU to these events has not been established.
-Patients with influenza should be closely monitored for signs of abnormal behavior.
-If neuropsychiatric symptoms occur, the risks and benefits of continuing treatment should be evaluated for each patient.
+The contribution of Tamiflu to these events has not been established.
+Closely monitor Tamiflu-treated patients with influenza for signs of abnormal behavior.
+If neuropsychiatric symptoms occur, evaluate the risks and benefits of continuing treatment for each patient

-- Serious bacterial infections may begin with influenza-like symptoms or may co-exist with or occur as complications during the course of influenza.
-TAMIFLU has not been shown to prevent such complications.
+- There is no evidence for efficacy of Tamiflu in any illness caused by pathogens other than influenza viruses.
+Serious bacterial infections may begin with influenza-like symptoms or may coexist with or occur as complications during the course of influenza.
+Tamiflu has not been shown to prevent such complications

-- Safety and efficacy of TAMIFLU for treatment of influenza in pediatric patients less than 2 weeks of age has not been established.
+- Safety and efficacy of Tamiflu for treatment of influenza in pediatric patients less than 2 weeks of age have not been established

 Concurrent Use with Live Attenuated Influenza Vaccine

-- The concurrent use of TAMIFLU with live attenuated influenza vaccine (LAIV) intranasal has not been evaluated.
-However, because of the potential for interference between these products, LAIV should not be administered within 2 weeks before or 48 hours after administration of TAMIFLU, unless medically indicated.
+- The concurrent use of Tamiflu with live attenuated influenza vaccine (LAIV) intranasal has not been evaluated.
+However, because of the potential for Tamiflu to inhibit replication of live vaccine virus and possibly reduce the efficacy of LAIV, avoid administration of LAIV within 2 weeks before or 48 hours after administration of Tamiflu, unless medically indicated

 Most Common Adverse Reactions

-- The safety profile observed in infants 2 weeks to less than 1 year of age was consistent with the established safety profile of pediatric subjects aged 1 year and above, with vomiting, diarrhea and diaper rash being the most frequently reported adverse reactions.
+- The safety profile observed in pediatric patients 2 weeks to less than 1 year of age was similar across the age range studied, with vomiting (9%), diarrhea (7%) and diaper rash (7%) being the most frequently reported adverse reactions